-The arbitration shall be conducted under the rules set forth in this Agreement and not under the Rules of the FMCS.
-The arbitrator shall have no authority to modify, amend, ignore, add to, subtract from or otherwise alter or supplement this Agreement or any part thereof or any amendment thereto.
-The arbitrator shall consider and decide only the specific issue(s) submitted to him/her in writing by the City and the Union and shall have no authority to consider or rule upon any matter which is stated in this Agreement not to be subject to the arbitration, which is not a grievance as defined in Section 8.1, or which is not specifically covered by this Agreement.
-The arbitrator may not issue declaratory or advisory opinions and shall be confined exclusively to the question which is presented to him/her, which question must be actual and existing.
-The arbitrator shall submit in writing his/her decision within thirty (30) days following the close of the hearing or the submission of briefs by the parties, whichever is later, provided that the parties may mutually agree in writing to extend said limitation.
-Consistent with this section, the decision of the arbitrator shall be final and binding.
-The expense of arbitration, including the compensation expenses of the arbitrator, shall be shared equally by the City and the Union.
-Each party shall be responsible for the expense or expenses of any witness or witnesses it calls.
-The cost of any transcript shall be borne solely by the party requesting it; except when the other party requests a copy, in which case the cost will be split.
-The City shall notify the Union President of all grievances filed by bargaining unit employees, and shall be advised as to disposition of the grievances in writing.
-The Union President, or his/her designee, shall be notified as to the time and place of grievance meetings.
-If grievance material is contained in an employee's file, it shall be complete and fairly reflect the entire record on the matter or grievance at issue.
+Agreement.
+The arbitrator may not issue declaratory or advisory opinions 1 and shall be confined exclusively to the question which is presented to 2 3 him/her, which question must be actual and existing.
+The arbitrator shall submit in writing his/her decision within thirty (30) days following the close of 4 the hearing or the submission of briefs by the parties, whichever is later, 5 provided that the parties may mutually agree in writing to extend said 6 7 limitation.
+Consistent with this section, the decision of the arbitrator shall be 8 final and binding.
+The expense of arbitration, including the compensation expenses of the 8.7 9 10 arbitrator, shall be shared equally by the City and the Union.
+8.8 Each party shall be responsible for the expense or expenses of any witness 11 12 or witnesses it calls.
+8.9 The cost of any transcript shall be borne solely by the party requesting it; 13 except when the other party requests a copy, in which case the cost will be 14 split.
+15 16 8.10 The City shall notify the Union President of all grievances filed by bargaining 17 unit employees, and shall be advised as to disposition of the grievances in writing.
+The Union President, or his/her designee, shall be notified as to the 18 19 time and place of grievance meetings.
+20 8.11 If grievance material is contained in an employee's file, it shall be complete 21 and fairly reflect the entire record on the matter or grievance at issue.
+22 ARTICLE 9 23 24 NON-DISCRIMINATION 9.1 Employees of the City shall have the right to form, join, and participate in, or 25 26 to refrain from forming, joining or participating in any employee organization 27 of their own choosing.
+No employee shall be intimidated, restrained, coerced or discriminated against by either the City or the Union because of 28 29 the exercise of these rights.
+9.2 The City and the Union shall apply the provisions of this Agreement equally 30 31 to all employees without discrimination because of age, sex, race, color, religion, national origin, political affiliation, disability, marital status, gender 1 identity, sexual orientation or membership or non-membership in the Union 2 3 as required by applicable federal or state law, including any obligations to reasonably accommodate a disability under the ADA.
+Any grievances 4 5 concerning this paragraph shall be handled in the grievance procedure only through the third step and shall not be processed through arbitration.
+6